-- On the menu bar, click Protect > Windows/Linux Servers.
+- In the menu bar, click Protect > Windows/Linux servers.

 - Click Copy Token to copy the activation token for the replacement server activation.

 Note: The replacement server must be activated with the activation token generated at this stage.
 Activating with any other activation token will register the replacement server as a new server with Phoenix.

-- After the agent is installed on the replacement server and it is activated with the token provided in the ‘Re-register server workflow’, replacement server assumes the identity of the existing server in Phoenix system.
+- After the agent is installed on the replacement server and it is activated with the token provided in the Re-Register New Server dialog box, the replacement server assumes the identity of the existing server in the Phoenix system.
 Details like server name, agent version, platform of the existing server are replaced with the appropriate details of the replacement server.